Roya1989-0/satellite-deeplearning-examples-/README.md

-# satellite-deeplearning-examples-# Tree Counting in Jahrom Orchards (Dummy Example)
+# satellite-deeplearning-jahrom-# Tree Counting in Jahrom Orchards (Dummy Example)

 This example demonstrates a minimal deep-learning pipeline for **tree counting** in orchards around Jahrom using *dummy* satellite-like image patches.